mhorpheus/test/DFIR-Hotline.md

 The following steps must be performed after the Initial call has completed.
 1. Log an incident ticket in Resilient.
 	- Section [Logging Requirements for New IR Engagements](DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) on a Resilient page defines which fields must be filled in creating incident ticket.
 Empty or incomplete tickets are not acceptable.
-	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that X-Force IR support is not required.
+	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that XFIR support is not required.
 In such cases, the ticket can be closed immediately after the appropriate information has been completed.
 	- Wrong/silent and other unrelated calls are not logged in the Resilient.
 2. Evaluate whether incident can be handled by team being currently on call or needs to be handed over to another Geography.
-	- If incident will be handled by currently on call team, notify everyone using `ir-triage-scoping-ic` Slack channel.
+	- If incident will be handled by currently on call team, notify everyone using `ir-triage-scoping` Slack channel.
 	- If incident needs to be handed over to another Geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
 3. Organize Triage/Scoping call following process documented separately [here](DFIR-Triage-Scoping.md).

-On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, X-Force IR is obliged to meet SLA for Triage call.
+On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, XFIR is obliged to meet SLA for Triage call.
 This means, that current on-call person is still responsible to ensure that whoever performs a Triage call, SLA is met.

-If needed, a dedicated Slack channel `ir-triage-scoping-ic` can be used for communicating with the broader team about new IR engagements and should be used for Triage/Scoping call preparations.
+If needed, a dedicated Slack channel `ir-triage-scoping` can be used for communicating with the broader team about new IR engagements and should be used for Triage/Scoping call preparations.
 Further details on how to use this Slack channel and other topics related to Triage/Scoping call are available on [Triage and Scoping page](DFIR-Triage-Scoping.md).

 ### Shift Turnover
 The `ir-hotline` Slack channel is used for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls which require further actions.
 At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
 A person taking over a shift, should also "check in" in `ir-hotline` channel to ensure continuous communications.
 PagerDuty integration with Slack posts notification to `ir-hotline` about every Hotline call, allowing to trace back recent activity.

-The `ir-hotline` channel used to hand over shift, should not be confused with `ir-triage-scoping-ic` channel where a discussion about new IR cases is taking place.
-As a rule of thumb, `ir-hotline` channel is focused on hotline calls itself (administrating them) and related tasks hand over, while `ir-triage-scoping-ic` is focused on handling incidents (raised by hotline calls or by other means of communications), and is not concerned about the hotline call itself.
+The `ir-hotline` channel used to hand over shift, should not be confused with `ir-triage-scoping` channel where a discussion about new IR cases is taking place.
+As a rule of thumb, `ir-hotline` channel is focused on hotline calls itself (administrating them) and related tasks hand over, while `ir-triage-scoping` is focused on handling incidents (raised by hotline calls or by other means of communications), and is not concerned about the hotline call itself.
 The `ir-hotline` channel should not be used to hand over existing cases analysis/monitoring in the Follow the Sun approach.

 At the end of an Incident Responder’s shift please ensure:
  - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with voice messages have been acted upon and closed in PD to avoid any "leftovers".